 College of Agricultural and Environmental Sciences, (CAES), Makerere University – Uganda

-This seminar is the second out of a series of two and will be held in Moroto, Uganda.
-The seminar is scheduled from 14th of August (day of arrival) to 22st of August 2017 (day of departure).
+This seminar was the second out of a series of two and was held in Moroto, Uganda from 14th of August to 22st of August 2017.

-The expert seminar presents a unique platform for Alumni to work together with the local communities to directly address compelling water security issues.
+The expert seminar presented a unique platform for Alumni to work together with the local communities to directly address compelling water security issues.

-The general objective of the seminars is to strengthen local and regional capacities in Integrated Water Resources Management (IWRM) as a contribution to enhancing water security in Eastern Africa.
-Specifically, German Alumni participating in the seminars will strengthen their capacity in utilizing new methods and techniques, while participants from local authorities and community organizations will be involved in participatory catchment analysis.
+The general objective of the seminars was to strengthen local and regional capacities in Integrated Water Resources Management (IWRM) as a contribution to enhancing water security in Eastern Africa.
+Specifically, German Alumni participating in the seminars strengthened their capacity in utilizing new methods and techniques, while participants from local authorities and community organizations were involved in participatory catchment analysis.